awojnowski/max-ios-sdk/README.md

     self.resultsView.addSubview(banner)
 ```

-The code required to wrap this ad call with a MAX pre-bid is straightforward.
-Use a `MAXAdRequestManager` object
+To wrap this banner ad view with a MAX pre-bid, do the following:

-to control the auto-refresh and error retry logic.
-In your completion handler, pass the keywords to the
+1. Use a `MAXAdRequestManager` object, which controls the auto-refresh and error retry logic.
-banner `AdView` object and call `loadAd()` in this handler, rather than in the main thread.
-Then, instruct the
+2. In your completion handler, pass the MAX pre-bid keywords to the banner `AdView` object and call `loadAd()`.
-manager to begin loading ads, which will happen immediately by calling `startRefresh()`.
+3. Call `startRefresh()` to begin loading ads into the banner view.

 ```swift
     let adManager = MAXAdRequestManager(adUnitID: MAX_BANNER_ADUNIT_ID) {(response, error) in